 ECHO-zones in practice: How to deliver evidence

 The number of children with obesity is rising rapidly globally with related complications including type 2 diabetes appearing already in young children and adolescents.
 Population-based intervention studies typically show that some overweight children reduce their body mass index (BMI) following interventions, others show no change and others increase their BMI.
-Therefore, little or no effect is observed at the population level and no sustained reductions have been achieved.
-In response to this challenge the concept of Ending ChildHood Obesity (ECHO) Zones was developed at Uppsala Health Summit on Ending Childhood Obesity in 2016.
+Therefore, at the population level, little or no effect is observed and no sustained reductions have been achieved.
+In response to this challenge the concept of Ending ChildHood Obesity (ECHO)-zones was developed at the Uppsala Health Summit on Ending Childhood Obesity in 2016.

-The ECHO zone is a town or community where multiple stake-holders in society have committed long-term (> 10 years) to initiate an environment around the child where actions promoting a healthy lifestyle focusing on food, physical activity and sleep habits are developed.
-In the ECHO zone all children are invited to participate and followed individually over time during the intervention.
+The ECHO-zone approach is a town or community where multiple stake-holders in society have committed long-term (> 10 years) to initiate an environment around the child where actions promoting a healthy lifestyle focusing on food, physical activity and sleep habits are developed.
+In the ECHO-zone all children are invited to participate and followed individually over time during the intervention.
 Data is collected repeatedly from the children to describe changes in environment (by questionnaires) and biology (in blood samples).
-Effectiveness of different interventions is evaluated based on data showing how children respond to the intervention.
-In this way the ECHO zone will build evidence i.e. facts to act on of how different interventions are effective in children depending on environment and biology/heritage of the child.
+The measurement of effectiveness of different interventions is evaluated and is based on data showing how children respond to the intervention.
+In this way the ECHO-zone will build evidence i.e. facts to act on of how different interventions are effective in children depending on environment and biology/heritage of the child.

-The discussions in the workshop are centered around these questions:
+The discussions in the workshop are centered on these questions:

-- How do we make healthier choices easier to make for children in an urban environment?
+- How do we make healthy choices the easier choices for children in an urban environment?

 Inspirational Speaker: Erkki Välimäki, Director of City Development, City of Seinäjoki

 Workshop prepared by:

 - Peter Bergsten, Professor at Department of Medical Cell Biology and at Department of Women's and Children's Health, Uppsala University